draghuram/kubeconcepts/source/containers2.rst

 possible because all the required components of the server (e.g. Python and Flask) are packaged in the container image.

-It is interesting to note that a container image corresponds to an "executable" file such as ELF binary and a "container" corresponds to a running process.
+It is interesting to note that a container image is comparable to an "executable" file such as ELF binary while the "container" can be compared to a running process.
 Just like running a process involves taking an executable file and creating a "process", running a container takes an image and creates a "container".

 You don't need to build images yourself in order to use containers.
 In many cases, you will be able to use images that are already available